OtagoPolytechnic/third-year-studio-2024-fresh-air/backend/readme.md

 delete your current migrations, if any.
 run the following
 Start your docker desktop
+Make sure you are in the backend dir
+`cd backend`
 `docker run -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres` set your .env file to
 `DATABASE_URL=postgresql://postgres:mysecretpassword@localhost:5432/postgres`